nvmax/FluxComfyDiscordbot/readme.md

 So, are you ready to dive into a world where your words paint pictures?
 Where your imagination knows no bounds?
 Where you can create images you never even knew you could think of?
 Then you're in the right place!
 Let's embark on this exciting journey of AI-powered creativity together!

 ## New Updates:
+  * 11/12/2024
+  * Compiled the setup tool for windows, now run the Setup.exe to install the bot.

   * 11/11/2024
   * New comfyui installs were giving errors loading the workflow due to changes in "numpy 2" support.
   * Setup tool now copies over a modified file for this bot to work with "numpy 2" (does not break numpy 2 in any newer nodes, only fixes older nodes using less than 2.0 version)